SoCreate/angularplayground.it/src/content/docs/getting-started/angular-cli.md

 # Setting up an Angular CLI Powered Project

-Angular Playground ❤'s Angular CLI and has built in support for integrating with it.
+Angular Playground ❤️'s Angular CLI and has built in support for integrating with it.
 If your app is using the **Angular CLI** you can set up your **angular-playground.json** file to have Angular Playground make use of its `ng serve` under the hood.